sdcastillo/sdcastillo.github.io/_posts/2019-06-30-Predictive-Analytics-Exam-Notes.md

 last_modified_at: 2019-06-20T12:43:31-05:00
 ---

 Predictive analytics is about using statistical learning to improve a business outcome.
-In the contect of insurance, this usually involves predicting future financial risks.
+In the context of insurance, this usually involves predicting future financial risks such as car accidents, workers compensation claims, health emergencies, or even catestrophic events such as hurricanes.

 This was a 5-hour and 15 minute exam where candicates had only access to Rstudio, Excel, and Word.
 The task was to start with a data set, clean and transform it, fit a model, and write a 10-page report which explained every step to both a technical and non-technical audience.

 These are my notes before the June 2019 version of the exam.
 I hope that they are helpful.

 https://github.com/sdcastillo/SOA-PA-Exam